Am I happy, or am I manic?

 I don’t know what I’m doing with myself.
 I don’t know the person I am.
 I don’t know where – or who – I will be tomorrow… let alone one, two, five or ten years from now.
 I don’t know where my gut will take me, and I don’t know if I’ll regret it or not.
 I don’t know what colour my hair will be.
 I don’t know whether I’ll be wearing a smile, a frown, or numbness.
 I don’t know whether I will be cold or warm.
 I don’t know.
 I really don’t.

 I’ve been on a roll the last few months.
-I met the love of my life.
+I met someone really great.
 I’ve been reconnecting with old friends.
 I have a fun, well-paying job.
 I’ve been happy.
 I’ve been strong and energetic.
 I’ve been working on myself and figuring out how to tackle my goals.
 I’ve been setting plans in action, gearing myself towards success.
 I’ve been focusing my energy on myself and the important things in my life.

 Once things start rolling, though, I always seem to bail.
 I freak out.
 I back up and jump far away from the fire.